ivan-zimin/sql-ex/README.md

 ) t2
 )

+## #25
+Find printer manufacturers that make PCs with the least amount of RAM and the fastest processor among all PCs with the least amount of RAM.
+Output: Maker.
+> SELECT DISTINCT maker FROM product WHERE maker IN (SELECT maker FROM product WHERE type='printer') AND model IN (SELECT model FROM pc WHERE ram=(SELECT MIN(ram) FROM pc) AND speed=(SELECT MAX(speed) FROM pc WHERE ram=(SELECT MIN(ram) FROM pc)))

 ## #35
 In the Product table, find models that consist only of numbers or only of Latin letters (A-Z, case insensitive).
 Output: model number, model type.